IvanBodnarash/buidl-n-borrow-dapp/README.md

 ## 💻 Project introduction

-### Mission
+### Project tagline

-The mission is to offer a new Lending & Borrowing Money Market that at the same time adds value to the Radix DLT ecosystem and COMMUNITY
+Build & Borrow is the lending platform to be integrated in other Radix projects.
+The mission is to offer a new Lending & Borrowing Money Market that at the same time adds value to the Radix DLT ecosystem through Liquid Staking & Restaking and supports the communitty with Grants for "buidlers".

+### Project description

+A DeFi Lending protocol with the vision to add value to the whole Radix DLT ecosystem. integrated in other DeFi projects and also and add value in the whole Radix DLT ecosystem.

+To accomplish this vision, it is composed by 4 pillars:
+ 1. Vault.
+Users can borrow their XRD and obtain interest %APR from the vault revenue.
+ 2. Lending.
+Users can lend STABLECOIN and use it for trading, increasing the number of transactions in the network and increasing the 24h volume value in the trading markets.
+ 4. Staking.
+Created our own validator node to increase the transaction per second that the network can process.
+At the same time, the vault and the lending protocol stake the exceed of $XRD in our validator, increasing the security of the network.
+ 5. "Buidlers" grants.
+50% of the benefits of the validator node goes to a grant program, exclusive for the projects that integrates our protocol by using our lending smart contract, staking $XRD in our validator or using our node as gateway to post/get transacions.
+This helps to grow the ecosystem and supports the Radix API ge

+And the project interacts with 3 types of users, giving utility to all kind of profiles in the network:
+ a.
+Borrower.
+Community and hodler profile.
+ b.
+Lender.
+DeFi and trader profile.
+ c.
+Project developer.
+Builder profile.

 ### Overview

-overview
+Graphical diagram of the whole project circularity.

 ![](./public/images/Buidl_n_borrow_process.png)

 https://docs.google.com/presentation/d/1w-HwvmPlJstPeslL8WXWIGs6wUulcR56/edit?usp=sharing&ouid=103814174963912216601&rtpof=true&sd=true

-### Core offering

-offer

-## Market opportunity & Value Proposition

-Competitive landscape,problem aiming to address, project features and benefits

-### Project Features:
+### MVP Project Features:

 * **Add collateral** - Allows users to deposit collateral into the vault to be locked away and used to overcollaterize their loan(s).
 * **Borrow** - Allows users to borrow from the vault with a max borrow of 50%.